Better-Mistakes/beside-animation3/WEBFLOW_COMPONENTS_README.md

 - ✅ Auto-cycles through 4 different notification cards
 - ✅ Fully customizable text and images for each card
-- ✅ Previous/Next navigation buttons
-- ✅ Stop/Start playback control
-- ✅ Restart animation button
 - ✅ Smooth entrance and exit animations
+- ✅ Compact design (no extra padding or controls)
 - ✅ Uses Netlify-hosted assets by default (no asset upload needed!)

 ## How to Share to Webflow